Titanopsis luederitzii Tisch.

 Titanopsis schwantesii (Dinter ex Schwantes) Schwantes

 Titanopsis luederitzii is one of the forms of the variable Titanopsis schwantesii.
-It is a mat-forming succulent with rosettes up to 2 inches (5 cm) in diameter.
-Leaves are dark yellowish-green tinged with brown, which is the main distinguishing characteristic of this form.
+It is a mat-forming succulent that forms rosettes of dark yellowish-green leaves tinged with brown, which is the main distinguishing characteristic of this form.
+The rosettes grow up to 2 inches (5 cm) in diameter.
 Flowers are solitary, bright yellow with pinkish or orangish tips, up to 0.8 inches (2 cm) in diameter, and appear in the afternoon in early spring.